-First, the MSR owner continues to bear significant economic burdens and risk associated with the MSRs even if it contracts out the day-to-day work.
+The MSR owner continues to bear significant economic burdens and risk associated with the MSRs even if it contracts out the day-to-day work.
 Compensation of subservicers is paid in the form of flat monthly and other fees for each loan and each task performed.
 Those fees increase as the subservicer has to perform more work on a loan and, therefore, escalate rapidly as the loan becomes more delinquent or enters default, foreclosure or bankruptcy.
-Meanwhile, as discussed above, those loans do not provide the MSR owner with any servicing fees.
-As result, there is a significant economic outlay associated with servicing the loans as they grow more delinquent.
-In addition, as the loans grow more delinquent, more and more servicing advances are required.
-While a subservicer will administer the servicing advance process for the MSR owner, it will require monthly reimbursements, if not a prefunding of those amounts as the advance obligations accrue.
-An MSR owner therefore retains significant economic risk associated with the performance of the servicing even when outsourced to a subservicer.
+Meanwhile, as discussed above, those loans do not provide the MSR owner with any servicing fees when payments aren't made.
+As a result, there is a significant economic outlay associated with servicing loans as they grow more delinquent.
+In addition, more and more servicing advances are required as these loans grow more delinquent.
+While a subservicer will administer the servicing advance process for the MSR owner, the subservicer will require monthly reimbursements or prefunding of those advance amounts.
+An MSR owner, therefore, retains significant economic risk associated with the performance of the servicing even when outsourced to a subservicer.